sesvxace/debugger/README.md

-Debugger v1.1 by Solistra
+Debugger v1.2 by Solistra
 =============================================================================

 Summary
 -----------------------------------------------------------------------------
-  This script provides a simple debugger with break point functionality using the SES Tracer and SES Console.
+  This script provides a simple debugger with break point functionality using the SES Console.
 Essentially, you establish a series of break points on specific lines within scripts in the Ace Script Editor -- when the line is encountered, execution stops and the SES Console is opened with the active class at the time of the break as the context.
 This is primarily a scripter's tool.

+  **NOTE:** This script's reliance on the SES Tracer (v1.2) has been removed as of version 1.2 of the SES Debugger.

 Usage
 -----------------------------------------------------------------------------